-In the winter time especially in Ireland it is very important to have the right weather for painting out side, both for oil and water bound paints.
+In the winter time, especially in Ireland, it is very important to have the right weather for painting outside, both for oil and water bound paints.

-2. If rain is forecast, but it is not raining at present, yet there is very high humidity with low temperatures, it is not a good idea to paint, because the paint in these conditions will not dry, and when it rains, several hours later it will be washed off the surface, sometimes causing havoc.
+2. If rain is forecast, but it is not raining at present, yet there is very high humidity with low temperatures, it is not a good idea to paint because the paint in these conditions will not dry, and when it rains, several hours later it will be washed off the surface, sometimes causing havoc.
 So in short, temperature, humidity and rainfall.

-when painting oil paints; It is not advisable to use gloss paint in direct sunlight, especially if it is a hot sunny day, as it will heat the paint and cause it to run and sag.
+When painting oil paints, it is not advisable to use gloss paint in direct sunlight, especially if it is a hot, sunny day, as it will heat the paint and cause it to run and sag.

 On very windy days (obvious enough) it is not wise to finish paintwork using either gloss or satin as (same as during winter) dust will stick to the finish, which will not look good!